 If I claim that I hate myself, does it mean that I truly have a dislike for my life or does it mean I’m indulging in a pity party?
 It’s time to stop both!

-The statement, I hate myself! doesn’t usually mean you truly hate yourself.
 Most of the time, this statement is used to express extreme disappointment in some aspects of your life.
 Perhaps you’ve encountered numerous failures in a short period of time, or maybe you’ve not been able to understand why someone isn’t returning your calls.
-I have experienced these and more, and I have definitely been guilty of uttering the phrase, I hate myself.
+I have experienced these and more, and I have definitely been guilty of feeling like I hate myself.

 Be better/Do better